 The diets of common thresher sharks are dominated by small schooling fish.
-This is linked to their use of their caudal fin to stun prey during feeding (Aalbers, et al. 2010).
+This is linked to their use of their caudal fin to stun prev during feeding (Aalbers et al. 2010).
 Stomach contents from large juveniles and adults were sampled between 1998 and 2014.
-While over the whole time period, northern anchovy (Engraulis mordax) and Pacific sardine (Sardinops sagax) were identified as the most important prey (Preti 2020; Preti, et al. 2012), their importance declined significantly starting in ~2007.
+While over the whole time period, Northern anchovy (Engraulis mordax) and Pacific sardine (Sardinops sagax) were identified as the most important prey (Preti et al. 2012; Preti 2020), their importance declined significantly starting in ~2007.
 As anchovy and sardine decreased in importance, market squid (Doryteuthis opalescens) increased.
-Other important prey included Pacific hake (Merluccius productus), Pacific mackerel (Scomber japonicus), Pacific saury (Cololabis saira), jack mackerel (Trachurus symmetricus) and duckbill barracudina (Magnisudis atlantica).
-Pelagic red crab (Pleuroncodes planipes) was the most frequently occurring crustacean (Preti 2020; Preti, et al. 2001; Preti, et al. 2004; Preti, et al. 2012).
-The importance of northern anchovy, Pacific sardine, market squid, Pacific hake, and Pacific mackerel in the diet varied significantly across years and different oceanographic conditions (Preti 2020).
-Stomachs collected during the warm-water period of 1998 from the California-Oregon DGN fishery, revealed a varied diet of primarily northern anchovy, Pacific hake, and Pacific mackerel; secondarily sardine, market squid, pelagic red crab, and Louvar (Luvarus imperialis); and less importantly, jack mackerel, shortbelly rockfish (Sebastes jordani), California grunion (Leuresthes tenuis) and other atherinids, white croaker (Genyonemus lineatus), queenfish (Seriphus politus), and Pacific sanddab (Citharichthys sordidus) (Preti, et al. 2001).
+Other important prey included Pacific hake (Merluccius productus), and Pacific mackerel (Scomber japonicus), Pacific Saury (Cololabis saira), Jack mackerel (Trachurus symmetricus) and Duckbill Barracudina (Magnisudis atlantica).
+Pelagic red crab (Pleuroncodes planipes) was the most frequently occurring crustacean (Preti et al. 2001, 2004; 2012; Preti 2020).
+The importance of northern anchovy, Pacific sardine, market squid, Pacific hake and Pacific mackerel in the diet varied significantly across years and different oceanographic conditions (Preti 2020).
+Stomachs collected during the warm-water period of 1998 from the California-Oregon drift gillnet fishery, revealed a varied diet of primarily northern anchovy, Pacific hake, and Pacific mackerel; secondarily sardine, market squid, pelagic red crab, and Louvar (Luvarus imperialis); and less importantly, jack mackerel, shortbelly rockfish (Sebastes jordani); California grunion (Leuresthes tenuis) and other atherinids, white croaker (Genyonemus lineatus), queenfish (Seriphus politus), and Pacific sanddab (Citharichthys sordidus) (Preti et al. 2001).
 In contrast, during a cool water period, the number of prey taxa decreased from 20 to only 8.
-Those included in order of importance northern anchovy, market squid, unidentified teleosts, Pacific sardine, Pacific hake, and Pacific mackerel (Preti, et al. 2004).
+Those included in order of importance northern anchovy, market squid, unidentified teleosts, Pacific sardine, Pacific hake and Pacific mackerel (Preti et al. 2004).
 Regional differences in diets were also apparent.
-Northern anchovy, Pacific sardine, Pacific hake, and Pacific mackerel were significantly more important within the SCB than beyond the SCB where Pacific saury were the most important (Preti 2020).
-Diet was found to diversify with age/size, with northern anchovy being more important among juvenile fish less than 160 cm FL (Preti 2020; Preti, et al. 2001).
+Northern anchovy, Pacific sardine, Pacific hake, Pacific mackerel were significantly more important within the SCB than beyond the SCB where Pacific Saury were the most important (Preti 2020).
+Diet was found to diversify with age/size, with northern anchovy being more important among juvenile fish less than 160 cm FL (Preti et al. 2001; Preti 2020).
 Thus, while common thresher sharks are more specialized than other HMS in the California Current, their diets vary across region, size and environmental conditions (Preti 2020) and overall encompass a broad range of prey.

 Common thresher sharks along the west coast of North America are assumed to be a single, well mixed stock, which is supported by genetics and tagging data.
-Genetic analyses of tissue biopsies collected off the U.S. West Coast and Mexico, comparing samples from off Oregon/Washington with samples collected off California and Baja California, Mexico, showed no significant differences in haplotype frequencies, indicating a single homogenous West Coast population (Eitner 1999; Trejo 2005).
+Genetic analyses of tissue biopsies collected off the U.S. West Coast and Mexico, comparing samples from off Oregon/Washington with samples collected off California and Baja California, Mexico, showed no significant differences in haplotype frequencies, indicating a single homogenous west coast population (Eitner 1999; Trejo 2005).
 Limited tagging data also support the assumption that there is a local population of common thresher sharks limited to the coastal waters of the west coast of North America including the U.S. and Mexican EEZ.
-(Cartamil, et al. 2010a; Cartamil, et al. 2011; Smith and Aseltine-Neilson 2001).
+(Cartamil et al. 2010b, Cartamil et al. 2011; Smith and Aseltine-Neilson 2001).